avo-hq/docs/0.1/fields.md

   loading_when: ['loading', 'running', 'waiting'] # The values for 'loading' state (spinner shown)
 ```

-Be aware that `failed_when` defaults to 'failed', while `loading_when` defaults to either 'waiting' or 'running'.
+Be aware that `failed_when` defaults to 'failed', while `loading_when` defaults to both 'waiting' and 'running'.

 ## Text